liuxiaoning8/flarum-ext-post-blacklist/README.md

 ### Usage

-- Input strings seperated by a space
+- Input strings separated by a space

 ## Installation